CyTargetLinker/linksetCreator/README.md

-# LinkSet-Creator
+# Linkset-Creator
-Scripts to create and update LinkSet network files used by CyTargetLinker
+Scripts to create and update Linkset network files used by CyTargetLinker

 =============

-This program allows you to create a LinkSet network file that can be used with CyTargetLinker from a tab-delimited file containing attributes for the source and target node as well as attributes for the edges.
+This program allows you to create a Linkset network file that can be used with CyTargetLinker from a tab-delimited file containing attributes for the source and target node as well as attributes for the edges.

 =============